Passive Facial Liveness Detection: Advantages and Methods

 Overall Efficiency

 As a rule, passive facial liveness detection is easier and cheaper to maintain.
 Active solutions require more traffic data to be sent to the servers.
-They may also force an end user to install extra applications on their gadget.
-With passive liveness solutions these barriers are typically avoided.
+They may also force an end user to install extra applications on their device, whereas with passive liveness solutions, this is unnecessary.

 Passive liveness usually uses a single image to detect and analyze the liveness.
 Therefore, near real-time assessment is possible.
 Meanwhile, active solutions can require up to a minute or even more to finalize the liveness check.

 Various passive detection systems are fully compliant with the ISO/IEC 30107-3 certification.
 It is a generally accepted industry standard, which defines Presentation Attack Detection and provides test instructions.
-(For more information see this article).
+(See the article on facial anti-spoofing certification).
 FIDO approval is another standard to take into consideration.
 FIDO stands for Fast Identity Online.
 The goal of this alliance is to create a safe online environment where friction is minimized.
 Some facial recognition solutions are already certified by FIDO.

 Passive Facial liveness Detection Methods